Novi's Committees module allows you to create committees, manage committee members and their terms, set eligibility requirements, and much more!

 Within the Eligibility Conditions section, you can set eligibility requirements that automatically determine which committee members are eligible to serve on the committee.

-While it's not required to set these eligibility conditions, if your committee members must meet certain criteria to serve, such as being a member of the association, or being in a certain region, Novi will save you time by automatically calculating this eligibility for you.
+Although setting eligibility conditions is optional, if your committee members must meet specific criteria, such as being an association member or residing in a certain region, Novi can save you time by automatically calculating their eligibility.

 Note: committee members with a term in the past, or that begins in the future, will not show an eligibility status.